* Oil and gas supplies disrupted during UK cold snap

 * Forties is key oil flow for benchmark Brent prices

-* Brent jumps above $65 for first time since mid-2015 (Updates with traders, INEOS, context)
+* Brent jumps above $65 for first time since mid-2015 (Adds Scottish energy minister, IEA comment)

-LONDON, Dec 12 (Reuters) - Britain's biggest oil pipeline from its North Sea fields is likely to be shut for two weeks for repairs, an industry source said on Tuesday, sending international crude prices higher.
+LONDON, Dec 12 (Reuters) - Britain's biggest pipeline from its North Sea oil and gas fields is likely to be shut for several weeks for repairs, its operator said on Tuesday, disrupting gas flows and sending international crude prices to their highest since mid-2015.

 "We're hearing it will be likely down for two weeks," an industry source familiar with the operations said.

-INEOS, the operator which completed the purchase of the Forties pipeline system from oil major BP in October, said it was too soon to say how long repairs would last but added that it would be "weeks rather than days."
+INEOS, which only completed the purchase of the Forties pipeline system from oil major BP in October, said it was too soon to say how long repairs would last, but that it would be "weeks rather than days."

-A minor lead had caused a partial shutdown on Dec.
+A minor leak had caused a partial shutdown on Dec.
 7.

 "If it's a lengthy outage, then a recovery period for the fields will be long as well," the trading source said.

-"At this point we would expect a large deferral list for the Forties loading program to spill over into January," analysts from JBC Energy said in a note.
+"At this point we would expect a large deferral list for the Forties loading programme to spill over into January," analysts from JBC Energy said in a note.

 INEOS was due to meet with producers including oil majors on Tuesday to discuss the situation, trading sources said.

-"The timing of the outage could not be much worse as winter weather is just materializing," Jefferies bank analysts wrote.
+"The timing of the outage could not be much worse as winter weather is just materialising," Jefferies bank analysts wrote.